-To soak up the world and all its characters, stories and situations from everyday life.
+Ultimately, I aim to soak up the world and all its characters, stories and situations.
 To get uncomfortable.
 To pry, prod, poke.
 To reach beyond my usual parameters and stop mingling with the usual suspects, so that I may curate content that extends beyond simply what I like.

 This is not to suggest we lose our voice in the midst of listening to voices of others.
 Or agreeing with every perspective.
-Rather, it’s about finding ways to connect to those who don’t see the world the way you do — and then using your creativity, your voice, to form a connection.
+Rather, it’s about finding ways to connect to those who don’t see the world the way we do — and then using our creativity and voice to form a connection.

-To only stick to what I know in life means I’ve cut myself off from all kinds of audiences.
-I remain naive to what makes them tick, what cultural references they will understand and what is going to resonate with their worldviews.
-It’s in my best interest to understand things I don’t necessarily like.
-Because, not everyone who will read or watch or listen to my ad will like the things I like.
+To only stick to what I know in life means I’ve cut myself off from all kinds of audiences and insights.
+I remain naive to what makes other people tick — what cultural references they will understand and what’s going to click with their world-views.

 Our world is full of so many interesting people, topics and places.
-If we only stick to what we know, we not only find ourselves bored after all a while, but we can run the risk of becoming boring.
-More importantly, we run the risk of not connecting with whom our creative hearts desire to, through whatever medium we use.
+If we only stick to what we know, we might not only find ourselves bored after all a while, but we can run the risk of becoming boring.
+More importantly, we run the risk of not truly connecting with whom our creative hearts desire to, through whatever medium we use.